sebastiancarlos/roffume/README.md

 typographical marks (the `\-` hyphen), and syntax highlighting in every editor for bold/italics and so on.

-I do concede that raw `roff` tends to produce better "one-per-line" diffing on what would otherwise be inlined paragraphs.
+I do concede that raw `roff` produces better "one-per-line" diffing on what would otherwise be inlined paragraphs.
 But that seems somewhat minor to me.

-Also, I invite more advanced `roff` users to show me the error of my ways regarding my above reasoning.
+Also, I invite more advanced `roff` users to show me the error of my ways on my reasoning above.

 ## Is the generated PDF parseable by ATC?